Ovid/git-workflow/README.md

     basename $( git symbolic-ref refs/remotes/origin/HEAD )

+If you get the error, `ref refs/remotes/origin/HEAD is not a symbolic ref`, you can run this:

+     git symbolic-ref refs/remotes/origin/HEAD refs/remotes/origin/\$branch_name

+Where \$branch_name is the name of the primary branch you develop from (`main`, `master`, etc.).

-Instead, new branches are created (usually for an individual github ticket), we hack, we regularly pull new changes into that branch, and after a pull request is created and the approved, we merge the code back into the default branch.
+Instead, new branches are created (usually for an individual ticket or change request), we hack, we regularly pull new changes into that branch, and after a pull request is created and the approved, we merge the code back into the default branch.

 The examples below assume the files in the `bin/` directory are in your path.
 If they are not in yoru path, you have to type the commands explicitly: